Are you an adviser? Go to Unbiased Pro

 With the right strategies, high earners can maximise their wealth while keeping taxes in check.

-Here are some options to explore for those in the higher earners tax bracket:
+Here are some options to explore for those earning more than £50,270:

 Maximising pension contributions